Because Owning And Flying Your Beechcraft Can Be Done Safely AND For Less Money!

 Electric Motor Repair & Refurbishment Ideas & Methods

 Ever wonder what magic those motor shops perform on the electric motors in your Beechcraft?
-Well wonder no more, here is an array of equipment and methods used by a Beechcraft owner to keep his electric motors operating at top form.
+Well wonder no more, here is an array of equipment and methods used by Kevin O., a Beechcraft owner to keep electric motors operating at top form.
+Pireps of 7-8 seconds retract time have been reported on his rebuilds.
 Email him HERE for info on how he can help you with your electric motors.

 Here is his narrative (and yes, of course he is A&P supervised) :